-10 best Elimination Chamber Matches
+The 10 best Elimination Chamber Matches ever

-Since its game-changing debut in Nov.
+Since its game-changing debut at Survivor Series in Nov.
 2002, the sinister structure known as the Elimination Chamber has become very familiar to the WWE Universe.
 Combining the unpredictability of the Royal Rumble Match with the unforgiving steel environment of an amped-up Hell in a Cell, the Chamber is the ultimate (and most wicked) amalgamation of match types.

 Though the Elimination Chamber Match never fails to amaze fans, one debate burns on: Which Elimination Chamber Matches are the absolute best?
 To hash it out, the staff of WWE.com entered a negotiation chamber to winnow down a list of the top 10 battles of all time.
-Check out our rankings now, and weigh in with your thoughts in the comments section below.

 Want to see something really weird?
-Peep the SmackDown Elimination Chamber Match from 2012.
-It’s like stepping into an alternate WWE Universe for today’s fans: King Barrett was still a commoner; Daniel Bryan was the sniveling World Heavyweight Champion that everybody hated; and Santino Marella, of all Superstars, came within a Cobra’s length of winning the title and facing Sheamus at WrestleMania.
+Behold the SmackDown Elimination Chamber Match from 2012.
+It’s like stepping into an alternate WWE Universe for today’s fans: King Barrett was still a commoner; Daniel Bryan was the World Heavyweight Champion that everybody hated; and Santino Marella, of all Superstars, came within a Cobra’s length of winning the title and facing Sheamus at WrestleMania.

 John Cena vs. Sheamus vs. CM Punk vs. Randy Orton vs. John Morrison vs. R-Truth (Elimination Chamber 2011)